sheltermanager/asm3/doc/manual/animals.rst

 .. image:: images/animal_log.png

 The log tab is used for logging additional useful information.
-You can create as many log types as you want under *Settings->Lookup Data->Log Types*.
+You can create as many log types as you want under :menuselection:`Settings --> Lookup Data --> Log Types`.
 You can then create a log entry with a given type for a date and with a comment.
 This is useful for keeping track of animal weights, bite reports, owner emails, complaints and anything else you can think of.

 Moving and Reserving Animals
 ----------------------------